whisperrnote/whisperrnote/PITCH.md

 - You can walk away with your knowledge—and that’s a feature, not a threat.

 ## The Emotional Pitch
 Most tools make you feel like you’re feeding a machine.
-WhisperRNote flips that: it *feeds you back*.
+Whisperrnote flips that: it *feeds you back*.
 It catches sparks before they fade, grows them into something useful, and protects them like assets—not throwaway scraps.

 ## Why Now
 People are waking up: raw AI isn’t enough, and “cloud storage” isn’t real ownership.
-WhisperRNote sits exactly at the intersection of *creative acceleration* and *digital sovereignty*.
+Whisperrnote sits exactly at the intersection of *creative acceleration* and *digital sovereignty*.

 ## One-Line Taglines (Pick Your Flavor)
 - Your thinking, accelerated—and still yours.